 Saturday, Day 7 - Montargis

 After breakfast, guests are transferred by private chauffeured minibus to their choice of location in Paris.

 - On alternate weeks, cruise will be in reverse direction.

 - This is a sample itinerary and is subject to change.

-- Family, Golf, and Wine themed charters are also available.
+- Family and Golf themed charters are also available.